halildurmus/siri_wave/CONTRIBUTING.md

 ### File an issue first!

-If the work you intend to do is non-trivial, **it is necessary to [file an issue](https://github.com/halildurmus/siri_wave/issues/new/choose) before starting writing your code**.
+If the work you intend to do is non-trivial, **it is necessary to [file an issue][file_an_issue_link] before starting writing your code**.
 This helps us and the community to discuss the issue and choose what is deemed to be the best solution.

 ### Checking your code's quality